Augusta Chapter 13 Bankruptcy Lawyers

 In short, if you do not have a lot of disposable income, equity in property, or previous bankruptcy filings in which you received a discharge within the last 8 years, you will only have to pay back a small percentage of what you owe to your creditors.

 So, for instance, take the following situation:

 - Debtor owes $45,000 in credit card debt, medical bills, and cash loans

 - If he qualifies for a 1% plan, he will only have to pay back $450, over a period of either 3 or 5 years

 - 3 years = $12.50 dollars/month to the creditors

 - 5 years = $7.50 dollars/month to the creditors

-It is discharged.
-In other words, the Debtor will legally eliminate his/her obligation to pay the rest of the debt.
+In other words, the debtor will legally eliminate his/her obligation to pay the rest of the debt.
 While this may seem too good to be true, Augusta bankruptcy is designed for the very purpose of helping individuals and their families get back on track and start over financially.